 Guest author April Vaos has been an Environmental Educator with the Lake County Forest Preserves since 2004.
 She holds a degree in Environmental Studies from Gustavus Adolphus College and focuses on scout, school and boating programs.
 Since childhood, April has lived in many places—from the rural areas of Minnesota to the city—and loves finding nature all around her, from the prairies of Illinois to a patch of grass on the road.

-Other guest authors include former Public Affairs Manager Allison Frederick, former Wildlife Ecologist Andrew Rutter and former Environmental Educator Jenny Sazama.
+Other guest authors include former Public Affairs Manager Allison Frederick, former Wildlife Ecologist Andrew Rutter, former Environmental Educator Jenny Sazama, former Director of Education Nan Buckardt and former Restoration Ecologist Ken Klick.

 You may contact us at jberlinghof@LCFPD.org and bpeto@LCFPD.org.